 - Parts of Carmarthenshire are very rural and are characterised by a higher proportion of construction of small sites by individuals and local builders.

-The delivery and contribution of small sites to the study has not been monitored in the past, and was done so for the first time in the last AMR which revealed that 91 units had been completed during the period.
-An assumption has been made in the Plan that 74 units contribute to the housing supply each year.
-The number of completions on small sites during this monitoring period is XX units (study not yet complete figure to be inserted).
-This figure has not formed part of the Joint Housing Land Availability Report due to the timings of the study, but will feed into the 2018 Study. - The Council continue to believe that the land supply figure of 4.1 is not necessarily a true reflection of the amount of land genuinely available for development.
+The delivery and contribution of small sites to the study has not been monitored in the past, and was done so for the first time in the last AMR which revealed that 92 units had been completed during the period.
+The number of completions on small sites during this monitoring period is also 92 units. - The Council continue to believe that the land supply figure of 4.2 is not necessarily a true reflection of the amount of land genuinely available for development.
 In reality, there is a large amount of land potentially available than the figures represent due to the methodology prescribed in the forecasting of the land supply figures.
-These sites can be considered as potentially available as they have no physical constraints, but fall outside the five year classification as the site does not have a valid planning permission, or has permission subject to the signing of a \$106 and has therefore fallen in category 3 or 4.
-These sites could therefore be brought forward at short notice; however various conditions would need to change in order for this to occur. - The impact of the requirement for additional S106 contributions for housing developments remains difficult to measure at this stage.
+These sites can be considered as potentially available as they have no physical constraints, but fall outside the five year classification as the site does not have a valid planning permission, or has permission subject to the signing of a S106 and has therefore fallen into Category 4.
+These sites could therefore be brought forward at short notice, however various conditions would need to change in order for this to occur. - The impact of the requirement for additional S106 contributions for housing developments remains difficult to measure at this stage.
 The requirement, under Policy GP3 and set out in SPG, applies to all housing developments, where viable.
 Undoubtedly, this has had an impact on the smaller developer and self-builder and this will be monitored over time. - In order to encourage the deliverability of housing sites, contact has been made with landowners of allocated sites to explain that there is an expectation that allocated sites be delivered during the plan period.
 The letter also sought their intentions with developing the site and any barriers to development that they have encountered.

-Although the target of a 5 year land supply has not been met, there are a number of reasons for this as set out above, however reference should also be had to the recommendations and conclusions of this AMR.
+The target of a 5 year housing land supply has not been met, however, there are a number of reasons for this, as set out above.
+Reference should also be made to the recommendations and conclusions of this AMR.